November 22, 2022

 Bizet's opera takes us to Seville, where Carmen, when we first meet her, is working in a cigarette factory.
 In a classic case of fatal attraction, the corporal Don José falls instantly in love with her (although he was planning to marry Micaëla, a sweet girl from back home).
 When Carmen is taken into custody for injuring a co-worker, José allows her to escape and goes to prison.
 After he's released, he comes to see her at a tavern, but in a jealous rage he strikes a fellow officer and is forced to desert the army, joining Carmen and her smuggler friends.
 His violent jealousy of Carmen's new lover (the bullfighter Escamillo), finally leads to a final, disastrous encounter between José and Carmen, who remains defiant even in the face of death.

 How astonishing it seems that Carmen was considered a failure when it premiered in Paris in 1875.
 Who could have resisted this spectacular music and riveting drama?
 Audiences soon realized what a thrilling masterpiece this is, and since then, Carmen has never lost its hold on the public.
 Here in Chicago, it has enthralled Lyric audiences again and again.
-That has a lot to do with Carmen herself and her four arias, each one glorious musically and vocally: the spellbinding Habanera, alluring Seguidilla, blazing Gypsy Song, and devastatingly dramatic Card Scene.
+That has a lot to do with Carmen herself and three of her famous arias, each one glorious musically and vocally: the spellbinding Habanera, alluring Seguidilla, and devastatingly dramatic Card Scene.
 Carmen's confrontations with Don José are among the most incendiary, hair-raising scenes in all opera.
 But there's so much more to enjoy, including José's fervent, lovesick Flower Song; Micaela's heartfelt prayer, Escamillo's magnificent Toreador Song, and choruses that bring all the color and energy of 19th-century Spain irresistibly to life.